Memberships

 On a more general note: If you're ever unsure about what a critiquer means in their review, don't hesitate to drop him or her a polite note to inquire.
 Most reviewers are happy to explain themselves further so long as the writer isn't e-mailing to argue that their review is wrong.

-To access the lists feature, click Your Lists at the bottom of the Your Info page or on the navigation buttons on the left of the site window; you can start a list or edit it from there.
-To just add an item to a list you already have, click the check-mark symbol on that item's page.
+Access your Lists page via your Dashboard; on your Lists page, you can start a list or edit it.
+To add an item to a list you already have, click the clipboard symbol on that item's page.

 If a submissions of yours is selected as an Editor's Choice, it's partly going to be used as a teaching tool for other members: the editors pick submissions that can be reviewed in such a way as to help both the writer and other workshoppers learn something about their craft.
 But rest assured: it's also a compliment.